Add: 4, 31 Council Avenue Rockingham, Western Australia 6168 | P: (08) 9592 2210 | E: click here

 In most cases, your dentist can treat the cause of bad breath.
 If it is determined that your mouth is healthy, but bad breath is persistent, your dentist may refer you to your physician to determine the cause of the condition and an appropriate treatment plan.

-A: Brushing and flossing help control the plaque and bacteria that can cause dental disease.
+Brushing and flossing help control the plaque and bacteria that can cause dental disease.

 Plaque is a film of food debris, bacteria, and saliva that sticks to the teeth and gums.
 The bacteria in plaque convert certain food particles into acids that cause tooth decay.
 Also, if plaque is not removed, it turns into calculus (tartar).
 If plaque and calculus are not removed, they begin to destroy the gums and bone, causing periodontal (gum) disease.